 (Cr Harley was absent from the Chamber and did not vote.)
+(Cr Wilcox was on approved leave of absence.)

 (Cr Harley was absent from the Chamber and did not vote.)
+(Cr Wilcox was on approved leave of absence.)

 Cr Harley returned to the Chamber at 7.34pm.